chef/chef-web-docs/chef_master/source/windows.rst

 ``elevated``
     **Ruby Type:**  TrueClass, FalseClass

-    Controls whether to attempt to work around User Access Control (UAC) interactively blocking a process that otherwise has sufficient permissions.
+    Determines whether the script will run with elevated permissions to circumvent User Access Control (UAC) interactively blocking the process.

-    This will cause the process to be run under a batch login instead of an interactive login, which avoids UAC.
-The user running Chef needs the 'Replace a process level token' and 'Adjust Memory Quotas for a process' permissions.
-The user the command will be run as needs the 'Log on as a batch job' permission'.
+    This will cause the process to be run under a batch login instead of an interactive login.
+The user running Chef needs the "Replace a process level token" and "Adjust Memory Quotas for a process" permissions.
+The user that is running the command needs the "Log on as a batch job" permission.

-    Because this requires a logon, the `user` and `password` properties are required.
+    Because this requires a login, the ``user`` and ``password`` properties are required.

 .. end_tag